 Why, then, does time management for moms feel impossible?

 Sure, both parents work, and you don’t have regular help from others.
-But your house is always a mess (weekend clean-ups don’t last too long), your child doesn’t sleep on time, and you have zero time to exercise or cook.
+But your house is always a mess (weekend clean-ups don’t last too long), your newborn keeps fighting sleep, and you have zero time to exercise or cook.

 Time management for moms